JonasDeSchouwer/MSc-thesis/README.md

 - 6.4: Influence of $k$
 - 6.5: Influence of $d_{kq}$
 - 6.6: Scaling to Datasets with Larger Graphs
-- 6.7: An Approximation for Full Attention?
 - 6.8: Inspecting the Attention Graphs

-The efficiency experiments in the sections 6.2 and 6.3 were run with our other repository: Efficient k-MIP Attention.
+The experiments in the sections 6.2, 6.3, and 6.7 were run with our other repository: Efficient-k-MIP-Attention.

 ### Environment setup with conda